Bythalassa/python-devops/README.md

 - [ ] Module 5: Cloud integration
 - [ ] Final Project

----

 ## 🔗 Course Information

 - **Course:** Python for DevOps: Mastering Real-World Automation
 - **Platform:** Udemy
 - **Instructor:** _[Lauro Fialho Müller]_
 - **Started:** December 2025

----

-## 📌 Notes

-This is a **personal learning repository**.
-All original course materials belong to the course instructor.

-I’m using this space to:

-- Practice concepts
-- Experiment with automation
-- Track my progress throughout the course

----

 🕒 **Last updated:** December 17, 2025